-Depending on the specific nature of the breach, the best way to minimize the harm to the affected individuals (and accordingly, the potential liability to the PII Controller) may be provide to notifications as soon as the breach is discovered.
+Depending on the specific nature of the breach, the best way to minimize the harm to the affected individuals (and accordingly, the potential liability to the PII Controller) may be to provide notifications as soon as the breach is discovered.
 For example, if a rogue employee gained unauthorized access to PII, once the employee can no longer gain access to the PII, the risk of harm is effectively eliminated.
-In the case of mass exploits like the Heartbleed Bug,46 the individual's and PII Controller's harm mitigation efforts would likely have little effect until the underlying issues in the software are patched.
-Accordingly, notifications to affected individuals would make most sense once the underlying security threat has been addressed thoroughly.
+In the case of mass exploits like the Heartbleed Bug,48 the individual's and PII Controller's harm mitigation efforts would likely have little effect until the underlying issues in the software are patched.
+Accordingly, notifications to affected individuals would make the most sense once the underlying security threat has been addressed thoroughly.

 With this timing-of-notification standard, the specific facts of the Security Breach dictate whether the PII Controller provided notifications promptly enough.
 Barring a statutory liability for notification delays, the affected individuals would likely need to realize harms from the Security Breach or the delay in notification in order for the PII Controller to incur liability.
 This timing-of-notification standard generally leaves the courts in the best position to quantify harms and apportion liability.
-Some states with this timing standard include California,47 New York,48 Massachusetts49 and Illinois.50 ii.
+Some states with this timing standard include California,49 New York,50 Massachusetts51 and Illinois.52 ii.
 Notification to impacted individuals must be made without unreasonable delay or in the most expedient time possible and specify a deadline for notice